microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 When the **bias vector resource** has bounds checking, bounds are only checked at bias vector granularity.
 If any part of the bias vector load is out of bounds then the entire bias vector load will return zero.

+If the **bias vector resource** does not have bounds checking, such as when it is supplied through a root descriptor, and any part of the bias vector load is out of bounds, the operation is undefined.

 #### Return Type